Audarth/spring-batch-cookbook-wiki/Home.md

 In this example, the BabyNameUriGenerator is only concatenating two columns.
 This is still not unique for this particular dataset, but is used to provide an example.

+# Other Build Process

+You can also download the [hector jar from bintray](https://bintray.com/sastafford/maven/hector) and start a brand new Java project or modify an existing one.

 # Troubleshooting

  * Server Message: XDMP-DOCSTARTTAGCHAR: xdmp:get-request-part-body("xml")